Five-star book review for The Women by Kristin Hannah!

 Kristin Hannah did not disappoint in this compelling read set during the war in Vietnam.
 I’ve thoroughly enjoyed planning this book review for The Women.

-The Women book cover blurb:
+The Women summary:

 I especially love historical fiction.